networknt/light-doc/content/_index.md

     color_classes: bg-primary-color-light black
     image: /images/home-page-templating-example.png
     copy: "Light-4j and related frameworks provide dozens of middleware handlers that can be injected into the request/response chain to give your service an embedded gateway."
-  - heading: "Styles"
+  - heading: "Interaction Styles"
     cta: Use the right framework for the right product.
     link: templates/
     color_classes: bg-primary-color-light black
     image: /images/home-page-templating-example.png
     copy: "Restful for public API, Graphql for mobile and Sing Page Application, Hybrid for serverless and take advantage of both Monolithic and Microservices architecture.
 Eventuate for event driven."
-  - heading: "Services"
+  - heading: "Infrastructure Services"
     cta: OAuth2, Portal and other infrastructure services.
     link: templates/
     color_classes: bg-primary-color-light black
     image: /images/home-page-templating-example.png
     copy: "OAuth2 provider is responsible for centralize policy management and services are responsible for policy enforcement.
 Portal is API management and marketplace.
 Others are third party services."
-  - heading: "Tools"
+  - heading: "Tool Chains"
     cta: Tool chain for code generation, devops and CI/CD.
     link: templates/
     color_classes: bg-primary-color-light black